strangemethod/static-site-boilerplate/README.md

 - Compile and autoprefix SASS
 - Run a local server and sync with LiveReload
 - Provide a bare-bones starting point based on HTML5 Boilerplate and Normalize.css
+- Implement portable components that can be included as template partials

 ## Install and Run
 - `npm install`